SocialBook User Guide

 Examples:

-• deletescheme 1 i/1 deletes the 1st scheme from the 1st person in the address book.
+• deletescheme 1 i/1 deletes the 1st scheme from the 1st person in the last viewed person list.

-• deletescheme 1 i/1, 2 deletes the 1st and 2nd scheme from the 1st person in the address book.
+• deletescheme 1 i/1,2 deletes the 1st and 2nd scheme from the 1st person in the last viewed person list.

 Archiving a person: archive